 Evan Armstrong is an investor, founder, and adviser.
 He's a lead writer at Every, where he writes the Napkin Math, a publication focused on business breakdowns, by the numbers.
 Find him on Twitter: @itsurboyevan.
-All entrepreneurs want to know how to win.
-Investors all want to know how to pick winners.
-The issue is that no one can really agree how to do either.

 Depending on who you talk to, you’ll hear different gospels espoused.
 Some are devotees of the cult of the founder.
-For such an adherent, there are
+For such an adherent, there are entire publications all devoted to the study of successful people.

 Simultaneously, there are those who prefer the magic of ⭐frameworks⭐.
 Their divine prophets are thinkers like Clayton Christensen and Michael Porter.
 This kind of thinking makes sense to me!
 Surely there is a “right way” to build a billion dollar company.